Working With Metal-Clad (MC) Cable

 Whether it’s the first box in a line or the only one on an entire circuit, every metal box needs to be grounded.
 Grounding a box is as simple as connecting the incoming and outgoing ground wires to a pigtail, and then connecting the pigtail to the box with a grounding screw.

 Single-hole straps make for easy and sturdy supports.
 Avoid connecting them with nails or you’ll risk smashing the MC cable with a hammer.
-Install a strap within 12 inches of each box.
-All subsequent straps need to be within 6 ft. of each other.
-When you’re routing cables, be sure to avoid sharp bends that could damage the cable sheath or the conductors.
+Install a strap within 12-in. of each box.
+All subsequent straps need to be within 6-ft. of each other.
+When you’re routing electrical mc cable, be sure to avoid sharp bends that could damage the cable sheath or the conductors.